virtual-labs/exp-ultrasonic-sensor-pi-au/experiment/experiment-name.md

-## Raspberry Pi Ultrasonic Sensor Distance Measurement
+## To interface an Ultrasonic sensor with Raspberry Pi